pavi-ninjaac/GenAI/Pdf_Q_and_A_Longchain/Readme.md

 ```
 - 2. Now you can go to **localhost:3000** to see the Web page and start interacting.

-# 4 | Places to improve :arrow_up:
+# :four: | Places to improve :arrow_up:
-- 1. Make a mechanism to upload more document at the same time.
+-  Make a mechanism to upload more document at the same time.
-- 2. Improve logging for better error handling.
+-  Improve logging for better error handling.
-- 3. For UI, I can add the loading indicator when I submit a question.
+- For UI, I can add the loading indicator when I submit a question.